ST10439885/CyberSecurityBotGUI/README.md

 └── README.md
 ```

----

-# ▶️ How To Run The Application
+## How To Run The Application

-1. Open the solution in Visual Studio
+1. Open the project in Visual Studio
-2. Build the project
+2. Build the solution
 3. Run the application
 4. Start chatting with Sentinel Shield

----

-# 💬 Example Commands
+## Example Commands

 ```text
 password